jjjake/internetarchive/README.rst

 ``pip install internetarchive``

-Optionally, you can install a few extra dependencies to help speed things up a bit:
+Alternatively, you can install a few extra dependencies to help speed things up a bit:

 ``pip install "internetarchive[speedups]"``

-This will install `ujson <https://pypi.python.org/pypi/ujson>`__, for faster JSON parsing.
-And, `gevent <https://pypi.python.org/pypi/gevent>`__ for concurrent downloads.
+This will install `ujson <https://pypi.python.org/pypi/ujson>`__ for faster JSON parsing, and `gevent <https://pypi.python.org/pypi/gevent>`__ for concurrent downloads.

 Downloading
 ~~~~~~~~~~~